rvdende/surrealreact/README.md

-# Surreal React
+# Surreal React for the playground for Data Driver

-SurrealDB explorer.. its a work in progress but have fun :)
+    *From the author: SurrealDB explorer.. its a work in progress but have fun 😊*

 ![screenshot](https://raw.githubusercontent.com/rvdende/surrealreact/main/screenshot.png)